-The tools used in the workshop are PB Swiss Tools.
-As part of our sponsoring activities we support young entrepreneurs by providing them with tools – including SwissGrip screwdrivers.
+The tools used in the workshop are PB Swiss Tools. <link en support service sponsoring>As part of our sponsoring activities we support young entrepreneurs by providing them with tools – including SwissGrip screwdrivers.
 These are renowned for their usability in moist environments, so the grip on the handle remains positive even when wet.
 There are more reasons why Micha Bürgi appreciates the SwissGrip: “I like to be able to feel the screw when I’m using a screwdriver.”

 Boatbuilding is a tough business

 Is there a future for boatbuilding in Switzerland?
 “It's not easy”, agree Micha Bürgi and Nik Menz.
 “The market is small and Burgdorf is not right by the lake.
 But we are convinced that, by providing good work, we can build up a reputation and a solid customer base."
 Finding customers is not a problem: "I could take on more jobs if I had more time", Micha Bürgi expresses his regret.
 But he intends to keep his job as a training college lecturer: “I like teaching and it gives me financial security, and that is also good for the family."

 Our sponsoring activities support individuals, companies and institutions that are directly involved in the trades.
 These projects are exclusively located in Switzerland.
 Anybody interested in finding out more should read our <link en support service sponsoring>Sponsoring Guidelines.

 Impressions of the Werftstatt

 Salt water in his veins: Nik Menz working on a boat in the Werftstatt boatyard.

 Team work: all join in to complete the job in the Werftstatt boatyard.